 “a place apart”

 What kind of sorcery is this?
 We’re just a few stops up the Northern Line, but we’re in a country village nestling round what was once an old pond.
 Yes, we’ve taken a brief tube journey into timeless England.
 Here are lanes and cottages and Georgian houses and spectacular views across London.
 Here are Coleridge, Dickens, Betjeman, Cromwell, Nell Gwyn, Dick Whittington, Jamie Oliver, Yehudi Menuhin, Jude Law, Kate Moss, George Michael and Sting.
 Here’s Witanhurst, the second largest house in London, complete with family connections to Mary, the London Walks “boss.”
 And after the walk, you can tour Highgate Cemetery (“one of the most astonishing places in London… architecture’s answer to Hieronymus Bosch”).
 Or stroll over to Kenwood House, the Platonic ideal of an aristocratic country house: perfection indoors (its world-class art collection) and outdoors (its landscaped gardens, the way it crowns its wooded slope on the Heath).
 Welcome to the perfect Sunday morning London Walk.
 But keep it under your hat, because if the word gets out Highgate’s going to be a major tourist attraction!
-Guided by Richard III, Tom MBE, Corinna or Laurence.
+Guided by Richard III, Tom MBE, Corinna or Matthew.

 Après–walk visits don’t come any better than Kenwood House and Highgate Cemetery.
 Kenwood (the house, its famous paintings, its views, a spot of lunch) and then, refuelled, exploring, your jaw hanging open, Highgate Cemetery – it’s a combination that turns a day into a masterpiece.

 The Highgate Village walk takes place at 10.45 am every* Sunday morning.
-Meet Tom MBE, Richard III, Corinna or Laurence in the booking hall of Highgate Tube. *In the London Walks summer season (May 1 – October 31)
+Meet Tom MBE, Richard III, Corinna or Matthew in the booking hall of Highgate Tube. *In the London Walks summer season (May 1 – October 31)

 The Highgate Walk ends in Pond Square, a short walk from Highgate Tube.